-- (a) equitable, sustainable and efficient use of water resources - (b) environmental flows, water quality, in-stream habitat diversity, and naturally occurring inputs from riparian zones support the long term maintenance of the ecology of aquatic biotic communities - (c) the condition and natural functions of water bodies, lakes, springs and watercourses are maintained-including the stability of beds and banks of watercourses - (d) volumes and quality of groundwater are maintained and current lawful users of water (such as entitlement holders and stock and domestic users) and other beneficial uses of water (such as spring flows and groundwater-dependent ecosystems) are not adversely impacted by the development.
+- (a) equitable, sustainable and efficient use of water resources - (b) environmental flows, water quality, in-stream habitat diversity, and naturally occurring inputs from riparian zones support the long term maintenance of the ecology of aquatic biota - (c) the condition and natural functions of water bodies, lakes, springs and watercourses are maintained-including the stability of beds and banks of watercourses - (d) volumes and quality of groundwater are maintained and current lawful users of water (such as entitlement holders and stock and domestic users) and other beneficial uses of water (such as spring flows and groundwater-dependent ecosystems) are not adversely impacted by the development.

-- 8.7 Provide details of any proposed impoundment, extraction, discharge, injection, use or loss of surface water or groundwater.
-Identify any approval or allocation that would be needed under the Water Act 2000. - 8.8 Detail any significant diversion or interception of overland flow.
-Include maps of suitable scale showing the location of diversions and other water-related infrastructure in relation to pipeline and supporting infrastructure. - 8.9 Describe the options for supplying water to the project, and assess any potential consequential impacts in relation to the objectives of any water resource plan, resource operations plan. - 8.10 Identify any quantitative standards and indicators which will be used to describe the ecological values and health of surface water environments.

-- 8.11 Provide details on local scale impacts in a regional context including any: - (a) changes in flow regimes from diversions, water take and discharges - (b) alterations to riparian vegetation and bank and channel morphology - (c) direct and indirect impacts arising from the development.
+- 8.8 Provide details of any proposed impoundment, extraction, discharge, injection, use or loss of surface water or groundwater.
+Identify any approval or allocation that would be needed under the Water Act 2000. - 8.9 Detail any significant diversion or interception of overland flow.
+Include maps of suitable scale showing the location of diversions and other water-related infrastructure in relation to pipeline and supporting infrastructure. - 8.10 Describe the options for supplying water to the project, and assess any potential consequential impacts in relation to the objectives of any water resource plan, resource operations plan. - 8.11 Identify any quantitative standards and indicators which will be used to describe the ecological values and health of surface water environments. - 8.12 Provide details on local scale impacts on aquatic and terrestrial habitats associated with watercourses and wetlands in a regional context including any: - (a) changes in flow regimes from diversions, water take and discharges - (b) alterations to riparian vegetation and bank and channel morphology - (c) direct and indirect impacts arising from the development - (d) proposed measures to avoid and minimise impacts.